 HTTP 429 Too Many Requests rate limited message in response to a request and will then need to wait for the next rate limiting window to open.

 The next rate limit is indicated by a HTTP header called

 Retry-After, presented in seconds to wait before attempting another request.
 If the value were

 10, then you should wait 10 seconds or more before retrying that request.

-You may find that you can't perform certain bursty actions, like attempting to message every member of a large team simultaneously.
+You may find that you can't perform certain bursty actions, like attempting to message every member of a large workspace simultaneously.
 In some cases, hitting rate limits may be a symptom that there are better ways to to accomplish your goal.
 Some times you just need to work slower.